PhoneSat: PhoneSat 1.0

+Two PhoneSat 1.0 satellites, named Graham and Bell, were launched.
+Graham was the basic PhoneSat 1.0 model.
+Bell was a PhoneSat 1.0 model with an Iridium transceiver mounted at one end (the Iridium component formed its own space mission, see TechEdSat 2).

+Graham and Bell were launched into Low Earth Orbit on the maiden flight of the Antares launch vehicle on April 21, 2013, and operated successfully in space for a planned one-week mission, re-entering on April 27, 2013.

+PhoneSat 2.0

 PhoneSat 2.0 is built with a Nexus S smartphone (Samsung), running the Android 2.3.3 operating system.
-There is a two-way S band radio added by engineers to communicate with Earth, four Li-Ion batteries, solar panels to recharge the batteries, and a GPS receiver.
+There is a two-way S band radio added by engineers to communicate with Earth, four Li-ion batteries, solar panels to recharge the batteries, and a GPS receiver.
 To control satellite orientation, several magnetorquer coils and reaction wheels were added.

-Alexander is also known as PhoneSat 2.0 Beta or PhoneSat v2a.
+The Alexander cubesat, also known as PhoneSat 2.0 Beta or PhoneSat v2a, was launched along with Graham and Bell on the Antares launch vehicle in 2013.
 The reason for the strange simultaneous launch of PhoneSats 1.0 and 2.0 beta is that the PhoneSats 1.0 launches were delayed until 2.0 beta was ready to launch.

+PhoneSat 2.4 and PhoneSat 2.5

-PhoneSat 2.4 and 2.5 included a two-way S-band radio, allowing engineers to command the satellite from Earth, and a system to control the orientation of the cubesat in space.
+PhoneSat 2.4 and 2.5, both 1-U cubesats, included a two-way S-band radio, allowing engineers to command the satellite from Earth, and a system to control the orientation of the cubesat in space.

+Phonesat 2.4 was launched in November 2013 on a Minotaur-1 booster with the Educational Launch of Nanosatellites (ELaNa)-4 mission.

+PhoneSat 2.5 was launched on a Falcon-9 on April 18, 2014 on the ELaNa-5 mission.

+Follow-on projects

-The PhoneSat bus was used in several other projects, including the EDSN nano-satellite constellation and the KickSat which inspired the Breakthrough Starshot initiative.
+The PhoneSat bus was used in several other projects.
+The follow-on project, Edison Demonstration of Smallsat Networks (EDSN), was an 8-satellite constellation of 1.5-U cubesats based on the PhoneSat 3.0 architecture.
+However, EDSN did not make orbit, launching on the failed Super Strypi mission in November 2015.
+KickSat also used PhoneSat architecture.

 The PhoneSat concept, and most of the team, established a NASA Technology Transfer to create Planet Labs in San Francisco.

 PhoneSat 3.0 onwards replaced the phone circuit boards with an Intel Edison and continue to be launched as a hosted payload on the TechEdSat series at NASA Ames.
-The costly S-band radios have been replaced by cheap commercial WiFi dongles, and the faster processing speed allows software experiments such as improved satellite-to-satellite communications architectures for delay tolerant networking, atomic clock timekeeping experiments and on-orbit trajectory prediction, control and targeting necessary for TechEdSat's SPQR exobrake.
+The costly S-band radios have been replaced by cheap commercial WiFi dongles, and the faster processing speed allows software experiments such as improved satellite-to-satellite communications architectures for delay tolerant networking, atomic clock timekeeping experiments and on-orbit trajectory prediction, control and targeting necessary for TechEdSat's SPQR exobrake, utilizing the PhoneSat 5.0 avionics on the Intel Edison microprocessor.